Medically reviewed by Drugs.com. Last updated on Mar 3, 2024.

 - Get vaccinated if you are at high risk for tularemia.
 This includes people who hunt or work around the bacteria.

 - Remove ticks immediately.
 Use an insect repellant to prevent insect bites.

 - Wash all things that come into contact with a sick or dead animal.
-Wash your hands or body areas with soap and water.
+Use soap and water every time.
+Rub your soapy hands together, lacing your fingers.
+Wash the front and back of your hands, and in between your fingers.
+Use the fingers of one hand to scrub under the fingernails of the other hand.
+Wash for at least 20 seconds.
+Rinse with warm, running water for several seconds.
+Then dry your hands with a clean towel or paper towel.
+Do not touch your eyes, nose, or mouth without washing your hands first.
 Tools that have been used on an infected animal should also be cleaned carefully.
 Use bleach or alcohol to kill the bacteria and prevent them from spreading.

 - Wear protective clothing , such as gloves, long sleeves, and pants when in contact with wild rodents or other animals.
 Protective clothing will also help prevent insect bites.
 A mask may help prevent exposure when you work outside.

 Call your local emergency number (911 in the US) if: